Marian-Vittek/raspilot/README.md

 autopilot via Linux pipes and/or shared memory.
 Software runs asynchronously and the input is read as it comes.
 The autopilot itself runs an infinite loop at an adjustable frequency.
 Frequency is configurable and ranges between 50Hz and 5kHz.
-Smaller drones require higher frequency.
+Less stable designs with a centre of gravity above propellers require higher frequency.
+Most of our drones (small and large) were operated at around 200 Hz.
 Software that physically controls ESCs runs in a separate process too.
 This architecture makes it easy to integrate specific sensors, ESC protocols or specific motor hardware.

 From the user point of view, the whole autopilot behaves like a